 The Coordinating Team is responsible for setting the agendas of the Program Council and Parish Board and deciding who has decision-making authority with respect to all matters of the church.

 The Parish Minister sits on both the Parish Board and the Program Council.
 A small team helps the Parish Board and Program Council coordinate their actions.
 That team consists of the Parish Minister, the Chair of the Parish Board, the President of the Program Council, and the Church Administrator.

-Follen’s governance structure is also illustrated in this diagram of Follen governance (updated March 2015).
+Follen’s governance structure is also illustrated in this Follen org chart.